 As society is increasingly faced not only with terrifying predictions but also with actual catastrophic consequences of climate change, resource depletion and other sustainability-related issues, urgent action is needed, also by the financial sector.
 In relation to the term "sustainable finance" new regulatory acts have been published and additional regulation is on its way.
 The so called "sustainability factors" have been introduced globally, addressing

-- "E" environmental matters, - "S" social and employee matters as well as respect for human rights, and - "G" governance matters like anti-corruption and anti-bribery matters.
+- "E" environmental matters, - "S" social and employee matters as well as respect for human rights, and

 ENGLISH TRANSLATION - IN CASE OF ANY UNCLEAR FORMULATIONS THE ORIGINAL GERMAN TEXT WILL PREVAIL.